Smoking in Indonesia: Harmful effects and regulations

 Tobacco smoking in Indonesia is said to claim 300,000 lives every year.
 Even though Indonesia has required "no smoking" signs in health care units, educational institutions and in public transportation system, there is no ban on smoking in government and private offices, restaurants and bars.
 Tax exemptions in Indonesia provide an incentive to the manufacturers to advertise the sale of cigarettes as compared to other countries in the region, in spite of the World Bank suggesting higher tax rates.
 As a result, tobacco manufacturers almost run cigarette advertisements for free.
 All these factors, plus its low cost, have contributed to the extensive proliferation of cigarette smoking in Indonesia among people of all ages.

 So much so, that even a two-year-old child picked up the habit of smoking two packs of cigarettes a day in his fishing village, where every one smokes.
 It was reported that the child's grandfather initiated his son into this habit at the age of 18 months.
 However, press reports indicate that the child has been placed in rehabilitation by keeping him in a different environment under the care of a psychologist, and as a result the child has given up smoking.
 The government of Indonesia is now contemplating introducing regulations that would ban the advertising of cigarettes, smoking in public places and selling cigarettes to children.

+Today, current regulation on cigarettes and smoking is the Govt.
+Regulation No. 28/2024.
+It defines "tobacco products" as "any products that partly or fully made of tobacco leaves, and may be taken into the body by smoking, vaping, ingestion, inhalation, etc." The "tobacco product" term includes but is not limited to cigarettes, cigars, kreteks, klembak menyan, smokeless tobacco, electronic cigarettes, and other similar products.
+In Indonesia, selling such products are prohibited for people under 21 and pregnant women.
+Selling cigarette (or similar products) by the stick are also prohibited.

 Main issues

 Cigarette advertisements

-Unlike the rest of the world, cigarette advertising are still allowed in Indonesia, and as of 2021, Indonesia is the only country in the world to allow cigarette advertising.
+Unlike the rest of the world, cigarette advertising is still allowed in Indonesia, and as of 2021, Indonesia is the only country in the world to allow cigarette advertising.
 However, it is prohibited to show cigarettes and advertising must include smoking warning messages.
 In Indonesia itself, such advertisements known under the name iklan rokok in Indonesian.
 In 2003, cigarette advertising and promotions in Indonesia was valued at $250 million.
-In addition to television and outdoor advertisements, sporting events sponsored by cigarette brands or companies also occur.
+In addition to television and outdoor advertisements, sporting events and music concerts sponsored by cigarette brands or companies also occur.